2017 Beat launch will be the first introduction in this series of three cars…

 Here is the list of changes we can notice….

-- The latest spy pics reveal that there will be a new bright orange colour on offer.
+- There will be a new bright orange colour on offer as these spy pics reveal.

 - New tail-lamps